vincentbavitz/obsidian-vox/README.md

 #### Free & Fully Hosted Backend

-VOX is all about simplicity and time saving - therefore in the near future it will be hosted on an auto-scaling dedicated backend with auto-scaling and GPU acceleration.
+VOX is all about simplicity and time saving - therefore in the near future it will be hosted on a dedicated backend with auto-scaling and GPU acceleration.
 The dedicated backend would add extremely fast transcriptions and would hold data in memory alone.
 But for those would prefer to run things themselves, the option will remain to use your own backend.

 #### Built In Audio Recorder